Simplification Strategies for the Qutrit ZX-Calculus: Case Studies

-\section{Case studies}
+\section{Case Studies}

 In this section we present two problems which can naturally be cast in tensor network form.
-These problem families are interesting in that they show a transition in complexity when the dimension $d$ carried by the wires of the network is greater than a specific value.
-The \emph{Jones polynomial} is a prominent \emph{link invariant} in knot theory; here we present the problem of evaluating it at the \emph{lattice roots of unity}.
-Subsequently, we briefly look at graph colouring.
+These problem families are interesting in that they show a transition in complexity from easy to hard when the dimension $d$ carried by the wires is greater than a specific value.
+We recast known results about evaluating the \emph{Jones polynomial}, and finally we briefly look at graph colouring.